-Jess Farris is director of criminal justice and drug policy/policy and advocacy counsel at the ACLU of Southern California.
+Jess Farris is senior policy counsel at the ACLU of Southern California.

 Since 2013, she has provided research and strategy guidance for ACLU SoCal chapters and works on varied policy and advocacy issues, with a focus on privacy/surveillance and criminal justice.
 Previously, Jess worked at Innocence Matters, where she provided direct legal representation and worked on policy objectives and public advocacy aimed at preventing and correcting wrongful convictions.
 Jess now serves on its board of directors.